mit-dci/lit/README.md

 4. Go back to location of the lit folder if you are not already there ([Step 1](#building)) and try to rebuild the project.

 5. You may now want to build `lit-af`, the text based client which controls the lit node using

 ```
 cd cmd/lit-af
 go build
 ```

 6. To run lit use:

-(Note : Windows users can take off ./ but may need to change lit to lit.exe in the second line.)
+(Note: Windows users can take off ./ but may need to change lit to lit.exe in the second line.)

 ```
 cd GOPATH/src/github.com/mit-dci/lit
 ./lit --tn3 true
 ```

 The words `true`, `yes`, `1` can be used to specify that lit automatically connect to a set of populated seeds.
 It can also be replaced by the ip of the remote node you wish to connect to.

 ## Using Lightning